sswam/allemande/doc/guide.md

 ## AI Vision

 Characters based on models from OpenAI, Anthropic and Google can see images in the chat.
 Other characters cannot.
 They all tend to pretend that they can see them, though!
-When images have alt text, that can help the text-only models and any unsighted users.
+When images have alt text, it helps unsighted users and text-only models.

 AI Vision is turned off by default for efficiency.

+You can enable vision in a room that you own, or ask an admin to enable it in a public room.

+1. Make sure you're in **Advanced Mode**.
+Click the <i class="bi-eye"></i> **View** button, then click the lightbulb button <i class="bi-lightbulb"></i> to switch to advanced mode.
+Close the View menu by clicking the <i class="bi-x"></i> button.
+2. Go to room options by clicking the <i class="bi-gear"></i> **Options** button.
-You can enable vision in the room options, for rooms that you own, by setting the "images" field to 1 or a higher number.
-This is the "number of recent images AI can see".
-It's a good idea to turn it off again when not needed, by setting to 0 or blank.
+3. Set the **images** option to 1 or a higher number.
+This controls how many recent images the AI can see.
+4. Upload an image, or check that there is one in the chat history.
+5. Now talk to a vision-capable character, such as Illu, Emmy, Flashi, Gemmi or Claude.
+You can ask them about the image.
+6. Please set the **images** option to 0 or blank when you are not using AI vision.
+This makes responses faster, and can save money.

 ## Examples of Advanced Syntax